electricimp/Salesforce/examples/README.md

 ##Open a Case Example

 In this example the Imp will open a case in Salesforce if the device triggers an event.
 The device takes a temperature, humidity, and ambient light reading every 3 seconds then passes the readings to the agent.
 The agent runs some logic to determine if the temperature has gone above 29°C or below 20°C, or if the ambient light has gone below 20 lux.
 If any of these conditions have been met a case will be opened in Salesforce with the details of the event that triggered the case.
+You are now ready to [launch your app](#launchingapp).

 ##Custom Object Example